Mavericks' Luka Doncic (heel) to miss start of road trip - NewsBreak

 Darius Garland and Jarrett Allen scored 23 points apiece as the visiting Cleveland Cavaliers routed the short-handed Washington Wizards 114-91 on Monday.
 Donovan Mitchell had 21 points and Evan Mobley added 16 for Cleveland, which has won three in a row for the first time since Dec.
 31-Jan.
 4. Isaac Okoro scored 12 points and Caris LeVert had 10 points and eight rebounds.

-Phoenix Suns president and CEO Jason Rowley resigned Monday, hours before the team's sale was officially approved by the NBA Board of Governors.
-Rowley's exit was announced to the organization in an email sent by Suns interim governor Sam Garvin and obtained by ESPN.
+Phoenix Suns president and CEO Jason Rowley resigned Monday, days before the Suns are expected to be officially sold.
+The move was announced to the organization in an email sent by Suns interim governor Sam Garvin and obtained by ESPN.
+"I wanted to let you know that Jason Rowley made...

 Blackhawks' Patrick Kane unsure on waiving no-move clause